Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 /// brigid-images
 src = "./images/cover.jpg"
-caption = "Ponies are doing prompt engineering."
+caption = "Ponies are doing prompt engineering (c) DALL-E"
 ///

 I've been using [ChatGPT](https://chatgpt.com/) almost since the release of its fourth version (so for over a year now).
 Over this time, I've gotten pretty good at writing queries to this thing.